 Promptly treated, molar pregnancies are curable in 100 per cent of cases.
 Treatment options depend on various factors, including whether or not the tumour has spread to other areas of the body, but could include:

-- Hysterectomy – if a woman doesn’t want any more children, the surgical removal of her uterus may be recommended
+- hysterectomy – if a woman doesn’t want any more children, the surgical removal of her uterus may be recommended.

-In Victoria, all women with a hydatidiform mole pregnancy are registered at the Royal Women’s Hospital.
-Follow up is monitored and support is available for women with this diagnosis.
+In Victoria, all women with a hydatidiform mole pregnancy are registered on the Royal Women’s Hospital’s Gestational Trophoblastic Disease Registry.
+Follow-up is monitored and support is available for women with this diagnosis.

 Where to get help

 This page has been produced in consultation with and approved by: